24 Jun What is it like to participate in a Witness Seminar in the time of COVID-19?

 The Witness Seminar was scheduled to last for nearly six hours, with a comprehensive range of speakers drawn from medicine, technology, and academia.
 The Witness Seminar itself was opened by the Honourable Joyce Murray, a member of Canadian Parliament, and the current Minister for Digital Government.

-The seminar’s first Lead Witness was Dr Ann Cavoukian, recognised as being one of the world’s leading privacy experts, former Information and Privacy Commissioner for Ontario, Canada, and of course the creator of the Privacy-by-Design framework which has become a foundation of privacy practitioners, technologists, and data practitioners worldwide.
+The seminar’s first Lead Witness was Dr. Ann Cavoukian, recognised as being one of the world’s leading privacy experts, and former Information and Privacy Commissioner for Ontario, Canada.
+She is also the creator of the Privacy-by-Design framework which has become a foundation for privacy practitioners, technologists, and data practitioners worldwide.

 Privacy and technology

-Over the course of the seminar, a range of views and opinions was presented, with inevitable discussions focused on data protection mechanisms, obligations and regulatory frameworks, and how they apply in ‘emergency terms’.
-Technological discussions centred around two of the most widely discussed, and contentious, solutions presented as potential aids to the pandemic situation.
+Over the course of the seminar a range of views and opinions was presented, with inevitable discussions focused on data protection mechanisms, obligations and regulatory frameworks, and how they apply in ‘emergency terms’.
+Technological discussions centred around two of the most widely discussed, and contentious, solutions that have been presented as potential aids to the pandemic situation.
 The first was ‘contact’ or ‘proximity’ tracing and the second was ‘immunity’ or ‘health’ status digital certificates (sometimes referred to as verifiable credentials).
 An excellent overview of these two technologies has been recently published by the Ada Lovelace institute in the UK, an independent research organisation focused on the impacts of technology and innovation on society.
 They position the two technologies alongside ‘symptom tracking’ applications and provide insight into potential ethical, privacy and data protection impacts.
-Their document is aimed at a number of stakeholders but provides guidance and recommendations for governments, policymakers, app developers, and citizens.
+Their document is aimed at a number of stakeholders, but provides guidance and recommendations for governments, policy makers, app developers, and citizens.

 a) exactly how one’s privacy ‘should’ be protected, and